CZ-NIC/knot-resolver/doc/gettingstarted-config.rst

 Configuration
 *************

-Easiest way to configure Knot Resolver is to put YAML configuration in ``/etc/knot-resolver/config.yaml`` file.
+The easiest way to configure Knot Resolver is via the ``/etc/knot-resolver/config.yaml`` file containing a declarative YAML configuration.

-You can start exploring the configuration by continuing in this chapter or look at the complete :ref:`configuration <configuration-chapter>` documentation.
+You can start exploring the configuration by reading further in this chapter, or you can take a look at the complete :ref:`configuration <configuration-chapter>` documentation.

 .. contents::
    :depth: 1
    :local:

-Complete examples of configuration files can be found `here <https://gitlab.nic.cz/knot/knot-resolver/tree/master/etc/config>`_.
+Complete example configuration files can be found `in Knot Resolver's source repository <https://gitlab.nic.cz/knot/knot-resolver/tree/master/etc/config>`_.
-Examples are also installed as documentation files, typically in ``/usr/share/doc/knot-resolver/examples/`` directory (location may be different based on your Linux distribution).
+Examples are also installed as documentation files, typically in the ``/usr/share/doc/knot-resolver/examples/`` directory (the location may differ based on your Linux distribution).

 .. tip::

-   You can use :ref:`kresctl <manager-client>` utility to **validate** your configuration before pushing it into the running resolver.
+   The :ref:`kresctl <manager-client>` utility may be used to **validate** your configuration before you push it to the running resolver.
-   It should help prevent many typos in the configuration.
+   This can help prevent typos in the configuration from causing resolver outages.

    .. code-block::